SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 A comprehensive data integration pipeline for analyzing relationships between COVID-19 and neurodegenerative diseases (NDDs).
 This pipeline processes and uploads three types of biomedical data to Neo4j:

-1. Hypothesis Data
+1. Triples hypothesis (filtered triples from all dbs)
-2. Pathway Data
+2. Pathway hypothesis (filtered pathways)
-3. GWAS Data
+3. GWAS Data (shared variants)

 The project leverages Neo4j for graph-based analysis and integrates various data sources to explore disease relationships.